 this list is the basic considerations BUT council may use its own discretion to refuse an application outside of these terms

-Applications and supporting evidence must be sent to the Responsible Financial Officer email@example.com at least 10 days before Wednesday meeting for the appropriate quarter (ie 10 days before last Wednesay in April or September).
-Grants are assessed by the RFO.
-They will be rejected if they do not comply with the criteria.
-If they comply, they will appear as an item on the Full Council meeting for the appropriate quarter.
+Applications and supporting evidence must be sent to firstname.lastname@example.org at least 10 days before the appropriate meeting (ie 10 days before last Wednesay in April or September).
+Grants are assessed by the Community Liaison Officer, they will be rejected if they do not comply with the criteria.
+If they comply, they will appear as an item at the appropriate Council meeting.